 Design of the Arizer Solo II Portable Vaporizer

-The design of the Solo II led to a very easy to use portable vaporizer that is one of my favourite portables I ever used.
+The design of the Solo II led to a very easy to use portable vaporizer that is one of my favorite portables I ever used.

-The vaporizer heats up a stainless steel heating chamber that houses the glass aroma tube to produce vapor.
+The heating element of the vaporizer heats up a stainless steel heating chamber that houses the borosilicate glass aroma tube to produce great vapor.